ghiyastfarisi/democi/README.md

 ## requirement
 - docker installation
-- yarn or npm installation
+- yarn or npm installation (yarn recommended)

 ## how to run
 - run `yarn install` or `npm install`